-Foods rich in fiber such as fruits, vegetables, and whole grain cereals helps hold water in the stool to increase stool volume, making it easier to pass.
+Foods rich in fiber such as fruits, vegetables and whole grain cereals help hold water in the stool to increase stool volume, making it easier to pass.
 Eating a diet dominated by low-fiber, starchy foods like white bread and white rice instead of whole grain versions is a recipe for constipation.

 Some medicines that doctors prescribe to treat other health problems may cause constipation.
 Check with your doctor first to see if you are taking any medicines that may cause constipation.

 Sometimes we put off going to the bathroom when it doesn’t quite fit our schedule.
 But habitually ignoring the urge to pass a bowel movement can lead to constipation.

 Additionally, other medical conditions such as stroke, diabetes, intestinal blockage, or low thyroid hormones as well as problems with the colon may also contribute to constipation.

 Tolmach D. JAMA.
 2013;310:1416